 What constitutes “assessment and management” for the purposes of these codes?

-You could apply toward the billable time for these codes any minutes spent not only interacting with the patient—that is, writing messages or recording videos—but also gathering information and using your clinical decision-making abilities to distill it into guidance for the patient.
+You could apply toward the billable time for these codes any minutes spent not only interacting with the patient—that is, writing messages or speaking in real-time via phone or live video conferencing—but also gathering information and using your clinical decision-making abilities to distill it into guidance for the patient.
 For example, the patient may reach out with concerns about developing symptoms or questions about his or her home exercises—and you may need to conduct further research in order to provide the patient with the best possible answer.
 You would bill for the cumulative time you spent on these activities over the course of the seven-day period covered by the code.
 Therapists should not think of these e-visits as therapy sessions, but rather as time spent assessing and managing (i.e., using clinical decision-making to update plans and provide guidance) outside of normal treatment sessions for the purpose of helping the patient maintain or progress function.

 What kind of platform must I use in order to conduct and bill for e-visits?

 Per CMS, these e-visits should be conducted via “online patient portals.”
 This APTA resource defines an online patient portal as “a secure online website that gives patients convenient, 24-hour access to personal health information from anywhere with an internet connection.
 A patient portal requires a secure username and password to allow patients to securely message their provider.”
-We always recommend using a secure, HIPAA-compliant platform that will enter into a business associate agreement (BAA).
-There has been some confusion as to the extent to which this announcement from the Office for Civil Rights (OCR) at the Department of Health and Human Services (HHS) applies to rehab therapists.
-The announcement indicates that OCR will allow providers to use more popular and accessible platforms (e.g., Facetime and Skype) for the purposes of telehealth during the COVID-19 response without the risk of incurring a HIPAA penalties.
+While we always recommend using a secure, HIPAA-compliant platform that will enter into a business associate agreement (BAA), per this announcement from the Office for Civil Rights (OCR) at the Department of Health and Human Services (HHS), providers who use other, more popular and accessible platforms for the purposes of telehealth during the COVID-19 response will not be subject to HIPAA penalties.
 However, e-visits are not technically categorized as “telehealth,” so it is not clear whether that relaxation applies.
 In any case, WebPT provides solutions therapists can use to deliver, document, and bill for both telehealth visits and Medicare-covered e-visits.
 You can learn more about those solutions here.